 You can also use any of the three monetization methods with Live streaming.
 Which you choose will depend on the nature of your content.
-For example, sports broadcasters typically offer “season passes” where fans pay one fee to watch all of the live sporting events throughout the season, which could be considered either a subscription or pay-per-view.
+For example, sports broadcasters typically offer “season passes,” where fans pay one fee to watch all of the live sporting events throughout the season, which could be considered a subscription or pay-per-view.

 However, special events are often exclusively pay-per-view.
 In recent years, celebrity MMA fights have become some of the top-earning pay-per-view live streams.